-1. Proposed activities not previously described in the applicable 5-year consolidated plan.
-2. Increases or decreases in grant dollars or activity dollars that cumulatively totals thirty (30) percent of that program year's grant allocation, and as amended (i.e., the Annual Action Plan).
+1. Proposed Projects\ differ from the specific Projects that were originally identified in the action plan or 5-year consolidated plan.
+2. Any individual increases or decreases in grant dollars that equal thirty (30) percent or more of that program year's grant allocation, and as amended (i.e., the Annual Action Plan).